HectorRicardo/simple-music-app/README.md

 # Splitting up the architecture

-> Note before starting: some software development guides/tutorials normally introduce code samples/snippets as they present concepts for you to follow along and be working in your app's code as you read.
-Unfortunately, this isn't one of those guides.
-The Android music app architecture is somewhat elaborate, and it's difficult to even begin working on the app's code before having first a good understading of all the elements the architecture consists of.
-So instead, I'll first introduce these elements in an ordered, logical, and easy-to-follow way, and once we have a full understanding of them, we can start working on the app's implementation.

 To understand the Android music app architecture, we first need to list out the requirements/expectations that a music app must fulfill.
 And before we list out these expectations, we first need to have in mind that, in Android, a music app is